 By UWCSEA Foundation

-Our fourth Focus on Scholarship story explains how a school presentation and a gap year experience inspired Priscila, a scholar from Mexico, to advocate for a fairer world for all.
+Our fourth Focus on Scholarship story explains how a gap year experience inspired Priscila, a scholar from Mexico, to advocate for a fairer world for all.

 Her journey led her to study International Law at the University College Utrecht, followed by a Masters in International Law of Human Rights and Criminal Justice from University Utrecht School of Law.
 During her time at University, she held various internship positions, consulting for a micro-finance project for women in the outskirts of Bangalore, India.
 For two years Priscila also carried out legal research at the Human Rights Law Clinic of the Netherlands Institute of Human Rights (SIM) and was the logistics director of her university’s Model United Nations (MUN) programme.

 In 2012, Priscila returned home to Mexico to work at the Centro Pro Miguel Agustin Pro Juarez, before joining Disability Rights International (DRI) to lead their gender programme.
 With the DRI, she helped to create Colectivo Chuhcan, the first female organisation in Mexico directed by persons with psychosocial disabilities.
 The group supported women to learn about their rights, share their experiences of living with their disabilities and address some of the main violations of their rights.
 The group is now recognised as best practice at the international level to effectively promote, protect and defend the rights of women with disabilities.